vmware-archive/automotive-iot-samples/README.md

     A hypothetical smart city that wants to track anonimous driving data to understand the state of its roads and congetions.

-The purpose of these endpoints is to collect and display data collected by the edge application running an a raspberry PI.
-Each usecase in this directory contains three different parts.
+The purpose of these endpoints is to collect and display "significant" data collected by the edge application running an a raspberry PI.
+Each use case in this directory contains three different parts.

 - `edge_endpoint`